-Immediate notification to the Credential Center from an employer is required whenever an employer or Authorized Signer becomes aware of any of the following:
+Authorized Signatories are required to immediately notify the Credential Center via the Authorized Signatory Portal whenever an Authorized Signatory becomes aware of any of the following:

-- An Airport Identification Badge and/or a Port issued key to an employee is lost or stolen. - An Airport Identification Badge holder's employment status changes through termination, retirement, leave greater than 30 days, or any other form of separation from the company. - An employee may be considered a threat to Airport security for any reason. - An employee who has an Airport Identification Badge and/or a Security Key is convicted of a Disqualifying Crime as described in 49 CFRr 1542.209.
+- An Airport-Issued ID Media and/or Port issued key(s) is lost or stolen. - An Airport-Issued ID Media holder's employment status changes through termination, retirement, leave greater than 30 days, or any other form of separation from the company. - An employee may be considered a threat to airport security for any reason. - An employee who has an Airport-Issued ID Media and/or Port issued key(s) is convicted of a Disqualifying Crime as described in 49 CFR §1542.209